 TRABELSI Arabic (Maghrebi)

-, the Arabic and Berber names for the capital city of Tripoli, Libya.
+, the Berber name for the city of Tripoli in Libya.
 The name is ultimately derived from Greek Τρίπολις (Trípolis)

 meaning "three cities", from τρι- (tri-)